deepshikha04yadav/Breast-Cancer-Prediction/README.md

 * The model returns a prediction: Malignant or Benign.

+# Features Used
+  * The model uses 30 diagnostic features including:

+Mean, standard error, and worst-case values of: radius, texture, perimeter, area, smoothness, compactness, concavity, concave points, symmetry, and fractal dimension.

-# Note
+# Warning
-This is a development server.
-For production, consider using a production-ready WSGI server like Gunicorn or uWSGI.
+  * This is a development server.

+  * Do NOT use in production without using a WSGI server (e.g., Gunicorn) and proper security measures.

+  * The model may not generalize well for clinical use without further validation.

+# Acknowledgements
+  * Dataset: data.csv

+  * Libraries: scikit-learn, Flask, pandas, Jupyter